Education:Telecommunication, the Civil War and War of 21st Century

 Whole group: Use Venn diagram compare & contrast past/present communication of Civil War and Middle East War/s

-Who had better ways of communication during the civil war?
-The union had better communication.
-We had the telegraph that Lincoln frequently used.
-Also we had trains that were amazing communication between the west and east of the United States
+Who had better ways of communication during the Civil War?
+The Union had better communication.
+President Lincoln frequently used the telegraph.
+The Union also had trains that were amazing communication links between the west and east of the United States

-What forms of communication were there during the civil war They used pictures to show what was happening and also they made painting.
+What forms of communication were there during the Civil War?
+They used pictures to show what was happening and also they made paintings.
 They also had some forms of transportation that they used just for communication.

 Submitted by: G. Cook